-Orchids are one of the most mesmerizing plants you can have in your garden, but the idea of propagating them might seem daunting.
+Orchids are one of the most mesmerizing plants you can have in your garden or home.
+But the idea of propagating them might seem daunting.
 Fear not!
-Whether you’re looking to expand your collection or share a beloved orchid with friends, I’ll guide you through the different methods with tips that only come from years of experience.

 Understanding Your Orchid: Monopodial vs. Sympodial